ishine/ShallowFlowMatching-TTS/README.md

 # Shallow Flow Matching
-Official implementation of the paper: Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis \
+Official PyTorch implementation of the paper: Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis \
-(updating) \
+(🎉 The paper has been accepted by NeurIPS 2025 🎉) \
 <a href='https://arxiv.org/abs/2505.12226'><img src='https://img.shields.io/badge/arXiv-red'></a>
 <a href='https://ydqmkkx.github.io/SFMDemo/'><img src='https://img.shields.io/badge/Demo-blue'></a>